Is It Safe To Co-Sleep With My Baby?

 A large study of evidence from across Europe found that the risk of sudden infant death was significantly reduced when babies slept in the same room, but not the same bed, as their parent/s.

-This answer is not completely clearcut as it depends heavily on the specific situation.
 Studies have found that bed-sharing is the most common cause of sleep-related death in babies, with the highest rate in babies who are 4 months and younger.

 Bed-sharing may disturb parents’ sleep less, as your baby is close to you which gives them a sense of security and reduces the amount of times they wake up during the night.
 However, an adult bed is not considered a safe sleep space for a baby due to various potential dangers.